 Spend lines up against PR acceptance and delivery signals — not token volume.
 You see which teams turn dollars into shipped work, and which just burn.

 LiteLLM and Portkey are proxies — they route requests.
 Wardin sits in the request path to enforce: budgets hard-stop with an atomic Redis check before the request reaches a provider, policies (model allowlists, prompt-injection screens) block in-path, and every request emits a signed, tamper-evident receipt.
-If you only need routing, they're great; if you need governance and finance-grade cost attribution, that's Wardin.
+If you only need routing, they're great; if you need audit-grade evidence and finance-grade cost attribution from the same request, that's Wardin.

-Observability tools tell you what happened after the money is spent — they can't block a request.
-Wardin is enforcement plus observability: the same gateway that meters cost per team, key, and session can refuse the request that would blow the budget.
+Observability tools tell you what happened after the money is spent — they can't block a request, and they don't produce evidence an auditor would accept.
+Wardin is enforcement plus evidence: the same gateway that meters cost per team, key, and session can refuse the request that would blow the budget, and signs a hash-chained receipt of the decision either way.

 Not yet.
 The gateway may be open-sourced later, but we won't put "open source" on the site until there's a public repo you can actually clone.